huiminwu/MKS65C-shell/README.md

 * Displays hostname as prompt

 ## Description of what features I attempted but were unsuccessful/still working on
-* Handling whitespace
+* Handling whitespace (see whitespace branch for attempt @helpers.c)

 ## Bugs
-* grep function doesn't work
+* grep function doesn't work (checked with classmates and it doesn't work for them as well so maybe it's not a bug)
 * In rare cases, you have to type "exit" a second time to exit
 * Does not correct whitespace
 * Must have no spaces before or after ">", "<", or "|"
 * Does not handle commands with more than 100 characters
+* ; at the end sometimes seg faults

 ## Function Headers
 ### Headers in helpers.h